Q: Is there a crèche on campus that my child can attend while I'm studying?

 As part of your Induction timetable, you will have a scheduled IT introduction session which will give you important information on how to get connected.
-The IT Services department also provides a variety of training courses
+The IT Services department also provides a variety of training courses.

 Q: Where can I go if I have personal difficulties that I want to discuss with someone?

 The Student Life Centre offers information and advice to all Sussex Students.
-Their aim is to help students to gain the best university experience they can, whatever their circumstances, by ensuring students who run into problems get appropriate guidance and support.
+Their aim is to help students gain the best university experience they can, whatever their circumstances, by ensuring that students who run into problems get appropriate guidance and support.